CaioMalaquias/caiomalaquias.github.io/README.md

 ### Working Papers
--	_(forthcoming)_ Electoral Competition and Corruption in Brazil: A Subnational Approach _with Dalson Figueiredo and Nicole Janz_
+-	Electoral Competition and Corruption in Brazil: A Subnational Approach _with Dalson Figueiredo and Nicole Janz_
-- _(forthcoming)_ Welcoming Problems?
+- Welcoming Problems?
 Immigrants, Refugees and Urban Crime in EU _with Wagner Martins_
 -	Brazil’s Presidential Speech from 1988 to 2018: Text-as-Data and STM _with Davi Moreira, Mauricio Izumi and Paolo Ricci_